Khalife/ker-nel-experiments/README.md

 - "City", "Settlement", "Company", "University", "OfficeHolder"

-These types were most concerned by mis-identification, and enough training data were available for these types in TAC10-TRAIN and TAC14-TRAIN
+As mentioned in our paper, we considered these types because they were most concerned by mis-identification, and enough training data were available for these types in TAC10-TRAIN and TAC14-TRAIN

-On the following entity types :
+The corresponding types mapping are the following On the following entity types :
-- "AdministrativeRegion", "Country", "RadioStation", "Road", "OfficeHolder", "MusicalArtist", "School", "BaseballPlayer", "MilitaryPerson", "Settlement", "Company", "University", "Building", "SoccerPlayer", "IceHockeyPlayer", "AmericanFootballPlayer", "Wrestler", "Politician", "Congressman", "Band"
+- T = "AdministrativeRegion", "Country", "RadioStation", "Road", "OfficeHolder", "MusicalArtist", "School", "BaseballPlayer", "MilitaryPerson", "Settlement", "Company", "University", "Building", "SoccerPlayer", "IceHockeyPlayer", "AmericanFootballPlayer", "Wrestler", "Politician", "Congressman", "Band"
 - otherwise.

+With our notations, we have $\varphi phi[t][\t] = 1 and 0 otherwise $

 b - TAC-KBP inconsistencies